AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Audio Role-Playing Task

 To establish a high-quality multimodal corpus, we implement a rigorous postprocessing pipeline ensuring synchronization between audio waveforms and textual transcripts.
 The transcription generation employs Moore Threads' MooER model\footnote{\href{https://github.com/MooreThreads/MooER}{https://github.com/MooreThreads/MooER}}, a LLM-based speech recognition and translation model.

-Four quality control measures are systematically applied in order to purify by removing fragments of questionable quality: \paragraph{Acoustic Integrity Filtering}Discard audio segments shorter than 1s and truncate those exceeding 30s to focus on meaningful utterances, removing samples with abrupt cuts or incomplete phrases. \paragraph{Transcript Validation}For there may be transcription questions, always generating very long or very short texts, we eliminate transcripts with fewer than 2 characters or exceeding 512 characters, which the duration obtained by experiment finding can remove more than 90\% incorrect cases. \paragraph{Language Purity Control}For the transcription generation, sometimes transcribe English audio to Chinese audio or Chinese audio to English audio.
-Take English audio as an example, we implement cross-lingual filtering through (``CN Chars'' is the abbreviation of ``Chinese Chars''):
+Four quality control measures are systematically applied in order to purify by removing fragments of questionable quality: \paragraph{Acoustic Integrity Filtering}Discard audio segments shorter than 1s and truncate those exceeding 30s to focus on meaningful utterances, removing samples with abrupt cuts or incomplete phrases. \paragraph{Transcript Validation}For there may be transcription questions, always generating very long or very short texts, we eliminate transcripts with fewer than 2 characters or exceeding 512 characters\footnote{Our manual inspection revealed that over 90\% of ASR failures manifested as either hallucinated infinite repetitions or cross-lingual confusion.
+Setting the length limit and the following language purity threshold proved to be an effective method.}. \paragraph{Language Purity Control}For the transcription generation, sometimes transcribe English audio to Chinese audio or Chinese audio to English audio.
+Take English audio as an example, we implement cross-lingual filtering by discarding segments where the non-target language character ratio exceeds 0.1."